ddrohan/mobile-app-dev-labs/session05/lab/md/step07.md

 }
 ```

 so see if you can implement the necessary code to 'switch to' the EditFragment instead of launching the Edit activity.

 **Hint:** have a look at your **Home** activity and how we manage our Fragments.

+---

+Next, you need to update your layout, so again, have a go at that, but to help you along here's the layout I copied from our 'Add' and refactored to suit our needs.